tauri-apps/tauri/.github/CONTRIBUTING.md

 # Quasar Contributing Guide

 Hi!
-I’m really excited that you are interested in contributing to Quasar.
+We, the maintainers, are really excited that you are interested in contributing to Quasar Proton.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 - [Code of Conduct](CODE_OF_CONDUCT.md)
 - [Issue Reporting Guidelines](#issue-reporting-guidelines)